 The calculation of a fund’s load-adjusted returns can be somewhat confusing.
 Several online sites provide load-adjusted return data, including marketwatch.com and the fidelity.com site.

-In our example, once the impact of the front-end load is factored into the fund’s returns, the investor not only charges higher fees, but also suffers an opportunity cost, as the fund underperforms the benchmark, the comparable Vanguard index fund.
-This double loss clearly makes the fund cost-inefficient and a poor investment choice.
+In our example, once the impact of the front-end load is factored into the fund’s returns, the fund further underperforms the benchmark, the comparable Vanguard index fund.
+This double loss clearly makes the fund even noire cost-inefficient and a poor investment choice.

 A final factor that should be considered is the risk-adjusted return of a fund.
 When comparing funds, it is obviously important to know if a fund incurred a higher level of risk to achieve its returns relative to another fund since investors may not be comfortable with such risk.
 As the quote from the Restatement points out, at the very least, investors would expect a higher return that would compensate them for a higher level of risk.